-We would like to encourage owners to attempt this type of electronics modification.
-With the price of spare consoles at an all time low, there is relatively little danger of doing irreparable damage.
-Get out your soldering iron and parts, try some projects and get the results.
+We would like to encourage owners to this type of electronics attempt modification.
+With the price of spare consoles at an all time low, there is relatively little danger of doing Get out vour irreparable damage. soldering iron and parts, try Some projects and get the results.